flogic/whiskey_disk/README.markdown

     flexibility with just a handful of rake hook points to grab onto.

+#### Dependencies ####

-  Dependencies:  rake, ssh, git, rsync on the deployment target server (affectionately referred to as the "g-node" by vinbarnes), bash-ish shell on deployment server.
+rake, ssh, git, rsync on the deployment target server (affectionately referred to as the "g-node" by vinbarnes), bash-ish shell on deployment server.

-  Assumptions:
+#### Assumptions ####

  - you have a Rakefile in the top directory of your project's checkout
  - you are deploying over ssh
  - your project is managed via git
  - you are comfortable defining post-setup and post-deployment actions with rake
  - you have an optional second git repository for per-application/per-environment configuration files

 ### Installation ###